erroronline1/caro/readme.md

 is updated if not already set within the system.

 Needless to elaborate vendor names and unique article numbers must match.

+### Custom database dumps
+Your custom erp interface class can contain a method to provide a CSV-file with custom contents, e.g. your custom queries from the ERP database.
+If this is provided a menu item will show up within the [Tools](#tools).

 ### Customization recommendations
 * it is recommended to write a respective class extending _ERPINTERFACE and setting it up within config.ini[system][erp].
 Data for the responses must match the expected structure described within the parent class